Steve Lacy: Career

-Lacy first gained an interest in the guitar at the age of seven through the video game Guitar Hero, but soon wanted to learn how to play on an actual guitar.
-He met Jameel Bruner, his future band-mate in the Internet, while in the jazz band at high school.
+Lacy first gained an interest in the guitar at the age of seven through the video game Guitar Hero.
+He met Jameel Bruner, his future bandmate in the Internet, while in jazz band in high school.
 He produced and performed his first songs on his iPhone, using the app GarageBand, he also used a plug-in for his guitar called an iRig.
 In 2013, he began a producing role on what would become the Internet's third studio album, Ego Death.
 Contributing on the production of eight tracks, Ego Death was nominated at the 58th Annual Grammy Awards for Best Urban Contemporary Album.
 Lacy appeared on Matt Martians' album The Drum Chord Theory and Syd's album Fin after it was announced that the Internet members would release solo projects.
-He also began producing songs for Twenty88, Denzel Curry, Isaiah Rashad, J. Cole, GoldLink, and Kendrick Lamar, most notably producing the song "Pride" from Lamar's Grammy-winning album Damn, and making two guest appearances on the Vampire Weekend album Father of the Bride.
+He also began producing songs for Twenty88, Denzel Curry, Isaiah Rashad, J. Cole, GoldLink, and Kendrick Lamar, most notably co-producing the song "Pride" from Lamar's Grammy-winning album Damn, and making two guest appearances on the Vampire Weekend album Father of the Bride.

-Steve Lacy's Demo was released on February 17, 2017, with Lacy once again creating most of the songs on his iPhone by producing the guitar and bass arrangements through it and singing his vocals directly into its built-in microphone.
+Steve Lacy's Demo was released on February 15, 2017, with Lacy once again creating most of the songs on his iPhone by producing the guitar and bass arrangements through it and singing his vocals directly into its built-in microphone.
 He also programmed the drum patterns in Ableton Live.
 That year, he also co-wrote and produced Ravyn Lenae's EP Crush, which was eventually released in February 2018.
 He reunited with the Internet to work on their album Hive Mind, which was released in July 2018.
 Lacy went on to produce for Solange, Kali Uchis on her debut album Isolation, Mac Miller on his album Swimming, and was featured on Dev Hynes' album Negro Swan.